 Of course, you can also purchase surgical recovery garments, which are specifically designed to protect your dog’s wounds after an operation.

-- The light and breathable fabric made of cotton and lycra gives your dog plenty of freedom of...
+- The 94% cotton and 6% Invista Lycra 4-way stretch fabric gives your dog plenty of freedom of...

 Option #5: Distraction